-This dishes was created at Wharekauhau Country Estate and crafted to showcase the best of Marlborough, and the Wairarapa regions.
+This dish was created at Wharekauhau Country Estate and crafted to showcase the best of Marlborough, and the Wairarapa regions.
 It was selected as the top dish at the 2016 Ora King Salmon awards.
 The dish has a number of components, however we urge you to try this one at home!

 This is a true summer classic, and best enjoyed with friends, in the sun, with a glass of Lighthouse Gin & tonic on the side!